LaxmanaRaoKuna/Java-Sum-Of-Two-Elements/README.md

 ## Sum of Two Elements ##
-Given a number and integer array find if there are two elements that sum to the target.
+Given a target number and integer array, find all unique pairs of elements whose summation is equal to the target number.
 Java solution explained in detail on my [website](http://chrisbaileydeveloper.com/projects/sum-of-two-elements/).

 ## Steps to set up development environment in Eclipse ##
 1. **Download** or clone the project from GitHub.